Jewish exodus from the Muslim world: Memorialization in Israel

-9 May 2021, the first physical memorialization in Israel of the Departure and Expulsion of Jews from Arab land and Iran was placed on the Sherover Promenade in Jerusalem.
+9 May 2021, the first physical memorialization in Israel of the Departure and Expulsion of Jews from Arab Lands and Iran was placed on the Sherover Promenade in Jerusalem.
 It is titled the Departure and Expulsion Memorial following the Knesset law for the annual recognition of the Jewish experience held annually on 30 November.

 The text on the Memorial reads;

-The sculpture is the interpretive work of Sam Philipe, a fifth generation Jerusalemite.
+The sculpture is the interpretive work of Sam Philipe, a fifth-generation Jerusalemite.